 The hike along the towpath was perfect for a heavy pack: 2.5 miles of flat and level ground (though it wasn't as soft as the forest floor).
 Beyond the towpath was a somewhat steep climb up South Mountain, which the trail will stay on into Pennsylvania.

 Around lunchtime, the trail passed through the Gathland State Park, with the War Correspondents Memorial.
 There was trail magic there, put on by "Blue Moon", with hot dogs, drinks, chips, fruit, and some other food.
 (Thanks again!)
+While I was there, a young girl asked if I was a pirate.
+I said no, but wished I’d somehow been able to say yes.

 My plan for the day was 12.2 miles to the Dahlgren Backpack Campground, shortly before Boonsboro, MD.
 At lunch, it was mentioned that pizza could be ordered for delivery to a nearby parking lot, making it all the more important I get there.